zealws/procmgr/README.md

-# Procmgr - A Simple Process Manager
+# `procmgr`

-`procmgr` is a process manager for managing running processes.
+`procmgr` is a simple process manager for managing running processes.
 It is loosely based on process management of services like upstart and systemd, but is not meant to be a full init system.

+It was designed with docker containers in mind. `procmgr` was designed to provide a simple way to manage services in a system without normal `/sbin/init` process management.

 ## Config